perima/bia-workshop/README.md

 ## 1.4.
 Configure default region

 Configure default AWS region for Amplify CLI, please note we are using us-west-2 for this workshop.
+In your terminal run the following command

 ```bash
 cat <<END > ~/.aws/config